Argentina Flag

 Gross Revenue Tax (Impuesto sobre los ingresos brutos)

-• Buenos Aires City: two properties, provided the rental value does not exceed ARS1,200 (US$390)
+• Buenos Aires City: two properties, provided the rental value does not exceed ARS1,350 (US$47)

 Stamp Tax

 Rental contracts are subject to stamp duty by the Provincial Government at rates varying between 0.5% and 2.5%.
-In Buenos Aires City, the tax rate is 0.5% but rental contracts of real properties non-destined for commercial activities are exempt.
+In Buenos Aires City, the tax rate is 0.5% but rental contracts of real properties that are not used for commercial activities are exempt.

 VALUE ADDED TAX (Impuesto al valor agregado)

-Rental value corresponding to real estate properties belonging to taxpayers exceeding ARS1,500 (US$487) a month is assessable at 21%, except for rentals of residential properties or rural properties related to farming activities.
+Rental value corresponding to real estate properties belonging to taxpayers exceeding ARS1,500 (US$52) a month is assessable at 21%, except for rentals of residential properties, properties rented to the Argentine State or rural properties related to farming activities.

 CAPITAL GAINS